ThirdCommand/GEOWars/README.md

 ### GEOWars production steps:

+#### Weekend/Monday
 The first step is to make a functional base on which to build the rest of the game.
+This will include the ship movement mechanics, shooting mechanics, and the simplist enemy type.
+Visuals for the ship and explosions will also be included.

+#### Tuesday-Thursday
 The next steps will include the addition of more challenging/smarter enemies.
 Each enemy will become more and more challenging to add to the game, scaling nicely with how much work I can finish this week since each step after the base game will be playable and relatively complete.

 #### Basic game: